Edillower/HeyMavic/LOG.md

 ## Feb 11 Update Notes:
 - FPV UI updated by Eddie
 - Command Input UI added by Eddie
-- Voice Recognizer and Command Classifier added by Davic
+- Voice Recognizer and Command Classifier added by David
 - Voice Recognizer and Command Classifier connected to FPV UI by David and Eddie

 ## Feb 13 Update Notes (by Eric, committed with Feb 14 update by Eddie):